 Normally, the designated hours are from 8 a.m. to 5 p.m.
 Monday through Friday.
-The right of students to express views through demonstrations and mass gatherings is protected on campus so long as they do not materially disrupt the normal on-going campus functions, interfere with the rights of others, or engage in the destruction of property.
-If students plan or participate in a lawful demonstration which subsequently becomes violent and destructive, then only those who personally engaged in the unlawful conduct may be subject to disciplinary action.
-Students may not prohibit others from free movement on campus and use the First Amendment as a justification of their action.
+The right of students to express views through demonstrations and mass gatherings is protected on campus so long as they do not materially disrupt the normal ongoing campus functions, interfere with the rights of others, or engage in the destruction of property.
+If students plan or participate in a lawful demonstration that subsequently becomes violent and destructive, then only those who personally engaged in the unlawful conduct may be subject to disciplinary action.
+Students may not prohibit others from free movement on campus and use the First Amendment as a justification for their actions.

-Source: UA Board Policy 220, UALR Faculty Handbook & UALR Student Handbook
+Source: UA Board Policy 220, UA Little Rock Faculty Handbook & UA Little Rock Student Handbook

-Custodian: UALR Board of Trustees and Department of Public Safety
+Custodian: UA Board of Trustees and Department of Public Safety